- The hand of my Father

 The Hand of my Father:

-On March 23 1946 my father, then Soldier Jan Fakkeldij lost his hand while cleaning the woods in Drenthe from ammunition from the second world war that was all laying around .
+On March 23 1946 my father, then Soldier Jan/Johnny Fakkeldij lost his hand while cleaning the woods in Drenthe from ammunition left from the second world war that was all laying around.
 As he stood in one of the large warehouses, where he had to store it, a grenade began to tap in his right hand.
-He didn’t want to throw it away because then there would be a huge disaster and all the ammunition would explode, people would get killed.
+He didn’t want to throw it away because then that would have caused a huge disaster and all the ammunition would explode, people would get killed.
+The whole space was ‘one enormous bomb’.
 He switched the grenade from his right hand (he was right handed) to his left and pulled his arm with the grenade into the air.
 It went off.
 He was seriously injured, lost his hand and partly his arm, but saved lives.

 While he was coming out of a coma, two high-ranking military officers were standing by his bed who wanted him to sign a document that it was all his own fault in order to avoid liability because they had put all those young soldiers to work there without instructions.